 Hauling cargo is fun and all, but every now and then you begin to wonder just what it would be like to throw a Scania into a hairpin bend like it’s a Ferrari.
 The official FIA European Truck Racing Championship game is superb at capturing the weight, speed, and sheer impracticality of these racing-tuned behemoths.
 There are billows of tyre smoke when several lorries slow ahead of a bend, you need to constantly monitor your brake temperatures and water levels, and then there’s the difficulty of trying to overtake when even the widest sections of track can barely squeeze in two trucks side by side.

 There are only a handful of fully-fledged trucks in Forza Horizon 5, but barrelling down huge off-road spaces in Mexico is more than enough fun to make up for the lack of choices.
-There are some racing events that are dedicated for racing trucks, and as this is a racing game, the selection of trucks are all upgraded and tuned with speed and handling in mind.
+There are some racing events that are dedicated to racing trucks, and as this is a racing game, the trucks are all upgraded and tuned with speed and handling in mind.
 Whether you’re tearing across a quaint field in a Unimog at 100 mph or slapping some pretend brand liveries on your Volvo and following the rules of the road, this racing sandbox finds time for truck fans, too.
 Check out our Forza Horizon 5 review for our full verdict.